 Wild garlic has long, deep green pointed leaves in an oval shape which grow from the plant base.
 It grows in large clusters together and won’t be taller than shin-high.
 It has small white flowers on an upright, thin stalk.

-Wild garlic can be eaten raw and cooked.
-If you prefer a more intense flavour then try it raw in a pesto or on a salad.
+- Wild garlic pesto – Blend wild garlic leaves with olive oil, nuts, Parmesan (or a dairy-free alternative), and a squeeze of lemon for a fresh, vibrant pesto.
 Wild garlic pesto lasts for about 2 weeks in the fridge and tastes better a day or two after being made when the flavours settle.
 Otherwise blitz it up into hummus to make a dip with some strong flavour!

 Wild garlic teams really deliciously with another foraged favourite, stinging nettles!
 Combine wild garlic, nettles and potatoes together to make a very traditional British soup.